Ze1598/music-shorts/README.md

-# YouTube Shorts Automation Script
+# YouTube Shorts Generator

 ## Overview

-This Python script automates the creation of YouTube Shorts videos.
+This application automates the creation of YouTube Shorts videos.
 It takes a square input image and an audio file, and generates a 9:16 aspect ratio video (defaulting to 60 FPS).
 The video features the input image centered with rounded corners, and its shadow also has rounded corners for a cohesive look.
 Users can choose between a solid background color (derived from the image's predominant color) or a blurred version of the input image as the background.

 A key feature is an optional, highly customizable audio-reactive waveform animation displayed below the centered image, with configurable vertical spacing between the image and the waveform.
 This version (v6) incorporates user-preferred default parameter values, implements a more sophisticated "contrast" mode for waveform color selection (aiming for legible inverted or complementary-like colors before falling back to black/white), and ensures the shadow for both the main image and the waveform respects rounded corners.